 Most listings are in the $20's per square foot per year.
 The Downtown Concord submarket is seeing a a rise in rates.
 In the last 3 months, the median rate increased $29 per sqft per year.

-Compared to the rest of the East Bay market, the Downtown Concord submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the East Bay market, the Downtown Concord submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 15 listings have been listed, which means listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 7% of the available leases in the Downtown Concord are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been posted online, which means new listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 13% of the available leases in the Downtown Concord are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,200 sqft.
-Most buildings in this area are around 4 stories.
-Most buildings in this area were built in 1985 and are Class A.
+Even though the median size is 17,910 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this region are approximately 4 stories.
+Most buildings in this market were built in 1985 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Education is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Downtown Concord residents.
+A large portion of this area is residential, but there's plenty of office_space.
+Education is the dominant industry in this area.
+Commute by bike is the most popular way to get to work amongst Downtown Concord occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.